parcel-bundler/website/src/plugin-system/overview.md

 - Resolving
 - Transforming
 - Bundling
+- Naming
 - Packaging
 - Optimizing
-- (Validating)
+- Compressing

 The **resolving** and **transforming** phases work together in parallel to build a graph of all your assets.

-This asset graph gets translated into bundles in the **bundling** phase.
+The asset graph gets translated into bundles in the **bundling** phase.
+The output filename of each bundle is determined in the **naming** phase.

+Then, the **packaging**, **optimizing**, and **compressing** phases work together to generate the final contents of every bundle, in parallel.

-Then the **packaging** phase takes the assets in the calculated bundles and merges them together into files each containing an entire bundle.
+The **packaging** phase merges the assets in each bundle together into output files.

-Finally, in the **optimizing** phase, Parcel takes these bundles files and runs them through optimizing transforms.
+The **optimizing** phase transforms the contents of each bundle.
+When this is done, Parcel determines the content hashes of each bundle, which are applied to the final output filenames.

+Finally, the **compressing** phase generates one or more encodings for each output file as they are being written to the file system.

 ### Asset Graph